 "Mr. # 1", to me, was a better 'heel' than 'babyface'.
-While I liked PAUL as a 'good guy' (and we were supposed to), I believe it was due, to a large degree, because of whoever his partner would be - - NELSON ROYAL, WAHOO MCDANIEL, etc. But the night at the CHARLOTTE COLISEUM, when PAUL turned on poor innocent STEAMBOAT (excuse me, Paul), when that ungrateful STEAMBOAT turned on poor PAUL, the roof nearly came off the building.
+While I liked PAUL as a 'good guy' (and we were supposed to), I believe it was due, to a large degree, because of whomever his partner would be - - NELSON ROYAL, WAHOO McDANIEL, etc. But the night at the CHARLOTTE COLISEUM, when PAUL turned on poor innocent STEAMBOAT (excuse me, Paul), when that ungrateful STEAMBOAT turned on poor PAUL, the roof nearly came off the building.
 PAUL had worked 'heel' before, but never in CROCKETT country.
 It was a stunner.

 It was natural for the WORLD CHAMPION to be booed when he made his rounds throughout the NWA territories.
 Part of his job was to enhance the reputation of the local main eventers (even in defeat).
 FUNK did it with class, but we still wanted him to lose his belt to our local hero.
 That never occurred in JCP, however, his program with JOHNNY WEAVER had me believing it was going to happen.
 Later in the 1980s, DORY worked 'babyface' for the CROCKETTs for a while, teaming with JIMMY VALIANT and RUFUS R. JONES in their quest to destroy PAUL JONES and THE ASSASSINS.